piontec/netperf-operator/README.md

 kind: "Netperf"
 metadata:
   name: "example"
+spec:
+  serverNode: "minikube"
+  clientNode: "minikube"
 ```
 Wait for the Netperf object to complete (`status: Done`) and check the measured throughput.

+If you skip any of the `serverNode` or `clientNode` in `spec:`, they will be normally chosen and assigned by kube's scheduler.
+If you configure them, node affinity will be used to run on the specific node.

 ## <a name="dev-guide"></a> Developers guide
 There are 2 ways you can build and run the operator: